Inscriptions of Bhoja: Kalwan inscription

 This inscription comprises three copper plates.
 It was found in possession of a Bhil at Kalwan (or Kalvan) in Nashik district, and later acquired by the Prince of Wales museum.
 The inscription does not mention a year: it only states that it was issued on the occasion of a solar eclipse, on an amavasya (dark moon day) in the Chaitra month.
 In List of Inscriptions of North India edited by D. R. Bhandarkar, the inscription is dated to 17 March 1048 CE, but the text is silent on how this date was assigned.
 According to H. V. Trivedi, its Devanagari characters resemble those of the 1020 CE Banswara and Betma plates, and therefore, the inscription is probably from the same period.

 The inscription begins with a svasti (blessing), followed by a genealogy of Paramara kings from Siyaka to Bhoja.
 It describes Siyaka's son Vakpati as a highly ranked poet.
 It states that Bhoja had defeated the rulers of Karnata, Lata, Gurjjara, Chedi and Konkana.

 Next, the record describes Bhoja's feudatory Yashovarman, who controlled half of the Selluka (probably modern Satane) town and 1500 villages.
 The inscription records a donation, which was probably made in Yashovarman's territory.
 The donation, of several properties, was made by one Ranaka Amma to a Jain monk Suvrata-deva.
 The properties include plots of land, oil mills, shops and 14 drammas (gold coins).
 The donee Suvrata-deva is named as a tirthankara Muni of the Kalakeshvara tirtha.
 The donor Ranaka Amma is described as a samanta of the Ganga family.
 At the time of the donation, he resided in the Muktapalli village (possibly modern Mohadi) in Audrahadi vishaya (province).
-He had become a Jain after listening to the teachings of the Shvetambara monk Ammadevacharya.
+He had become a Jain after listening to the teachings of the Śvetāmbara monk Ammadevacharya.
 His wife Chachchai was born in the Chalukya family.
 She poured water from a kamandalu, with which Ranaka Amma washed the feet of the Jain monk before making the donation.